Geodesic Length Distribution in Sparse Network Ensembles: Sparse ensemble average network

-We use the notation $\avg{\cdot}$ when averaging over the ensemble.
+\item \emph{Asymptotic limit:} The network size is large: $n\gg 1.$ \end{enumerate} The corresponding network model is said to be a SEAN model.
 For directed networks, all edges are added independently of each other.
-For undirected networks, enforce $\avg{A}=\avg{A}^T$ and, without loss of generality, use node indices as an arbitrary ordering: for $i<j$, $A_{ij}$ is generated independently from Eq. \ref{eq:bernoulli_model}, and $A_{ji}=A_{ij}$.
-Let $\lambda_{ij}\in\integernonneg$ be the random variable denoting length of the shortest path from node $i$ to node $j$.
+For undirected networks, we additionally enforce $\avg{\mat{A}}=\avg{\mat{A}}^T$ and, without loss of generality, use node indices as an arbitrary ordering: for $i<j$, $A_{ij}$ is generated independently from Eq. \eqref{eq:ciem}, and set $A_{ji}= A_{ij}$.
+We remark that Eqs. \eqref{eq:ciem} and \eqref{eq:sparsity_constraint} imply that the network is sparse in the sense that nodes have an asymptotically bounded expected degree.
+We emphasize that Eq. \eqref{eq:nonultrabottlenecked} is a technical condition that is not required for most standard network models---see Sec. \ref{sec:general_graphs}---as they trivially satisfy it.
+Let $\lambda_{ij}\in\integernonneg$ be the random variable denoting the length of a shortest path or geodesic from node $i$ to node $j$.

-\paragraph*{Node degrees and sparsity.}The out- and in-degrees of node $i$, that respectively encode the number of edges emanating from and incident on $i$, are given by

-Since edges are added independently, from Eq. \ref{eq:bernoulli_model} the out- and in-degrees of node $i$ follow a Poisson binomial distribution in this ensemble, with the expectation from Eq. \ref{eq:def_degree}:

-where the second equality in Eqs. \ref{eq:degree_ensemble_node_out}, \ref{eq:degree_ensemble_node_in} arise by linearity of expectation.
-We further define the mean network degree as the mean network \emph{out}-degree:

-which we remark can be equivalently defined as the mean network \emph{in}-degree, since both are equal.
-We use the notation $\expect{\cdot}$ when averaging over nodes.
-For undirected networks we define the degree of node $i$ as:

-whose expectation is provided by Eq. \ref{eq:degree_ensemble_node}.
-In this work, we assume that the network is sparse in the sense that nodes have a bounded expected degree asymptotically.
-From Eq. \ref{eq:degree_ensemble_node}, it is then sufficient that $\forall (i,j)$:

-We remark that due to sparsity, the out- and in-degrees asymptotically follow a Poisson distribution (see Appendix \ref{sec:apdx_finite_size}).